 Pests that Like Green Beans

 Armyworms, leafminers, and cutworms are some of the more common caterpillars who enjoy munching on bean plants.
 Bean weevils, cucumber beetles, and stinkbugs also like to have bean plants for mealtime.
-Diatomaceous earth is a safe alternative to harsh chemicals and will take care of most pests, even slugs and snails, who also have a taste for bean plants of all sorts.
-The best way to keep slugs and snails at bay is to prevent the ground from being too moist around your plants, since that’s the type of environment that attracts snails and slugs in the first place.
+Diatomaceous earth (Amazon) is a safe alternative to harsh chemicals and will take care of most pests, even slugs, and snails, who also have a taste for bean plants of all sorts.
+The best way to keep slugs and snails at bay is to prevent the ground from being too moist around your plants since that’s the type of environment that attracts snails and slugs in the first place.

 Green Bean Diseases

-The main type of disease that seams to plague bean plants is caused by fungus.
+The main type of disease that seems to plague bean plants is caused by fungus.
 Alternaria leaf spot is present when small brown lesions form on bean leaves.
 This fungus can be battled with a fungicide.
 Anthracnose is identified by brown lesions on bean pods and there are actually varieties of beans available that are resistant to this type of fungus.

 Root rot can be remedied by rotating out beans and planting crops resistant to root rot.
 Specific types of root rot are Black root rot and Fusarium root rot.
 Red-purple lesions can be seen on roots and stems when Black root rot is present.
 As for Fusarium root rot, young plants will have stunted growth and the roots will be severely decayed.

 White mold can kill a branch of the bean plant or the entire plant.
 This fungus can survive in the soil for 5 years or more.
 It can be caused by infected seeds, contaminated water, or high humidity.
 Some varieties of beans are resistant to this type of mold as well.